 - Fishing Tournaments

 These are just the most popular ways I have sold some of my creations over the years.
 I would be happy to explain each of these in more detail if you wanted.
 Just leave me a comment down below and I will write an article pertaining to any one of these.

 The platform I want to touch on more than the rest is social media.
 Your company should be plastered on social media.
 Managing your social accounts can get exhausting.
 Once you have the following, social media is free advertising.
-Every post you make gets shown to your followers next time they log in.
-A couple shares late and your new lure company has gone viral.
+Every post you make gets shown to your followers the next time they log in.
+A couple of shares later, and your new lure company has gone viral.